EmilieNilsson1/mlops_project/reports/README.md

 Student s224227 was in charge of wrtting the code for the dataprocessing, uploading the data to the could, writing the API and creating the API-testing.

-Student s224205 was in charge of the workflow triggers and building docker images.
+Student s224205 was in charge of continous integration, the workflow triggers and building docker images.

 All members contributted to code and debug the different areas of the project.